JoshuaLelon/trinity_journal_app/phase_2.md

 ## Feature List
 ### **Existing (From Previous Phase)**
-- **Notifications**: Sent at 8 AM, then every 30 minutes if the user hasn’t journaled.
+- **Notifications**: Sent at 8 AM, then every 30 minutes if the user hasn't journaled.
 - **UI**: Basic screen displaying the current prompt.
 - **Speech-to-Text**: Automatic transcription when the user speaks.
 - **Local Storage**: Responses saved locally in memory.